pubkey/rxdb/docs-src/docs/articles/javascript-vector-database.md

 - cosine similarity
 - jaccard similarity

-RxDB exports all of these functions so you can conveniently use them.
-In the following of this tutorial we use the euclidean distance everywhere.
+RxDB exports all of these functions as utilities so you can conveniently use them.
+In the following of this tutorial we use the **euclidean distance** everywhere.
 In your app, you have to try out which algorithm works best which mostly depends on your data's vector distribution and query type.

 ```ts
 import { euclideanDistance } from 'rxdb/plugins/vector';